benjaminchew/Data-Challenges/README.md

-# fun-with-python
+# Data Challenges
-A compilation of lab reading group adventures.
+A compilation of data challenges and lab reading group practices.